Develop a Photographic Eye in the North York Moors

 What to Bring

 - waterproof clothing and outdoor footwear, ideally walking boots

 - bag for your camera equipment, spare clothing, lunch, water, etc

 - Notebook and pencil (pencils work better in the rain!)

-- A laptop plus accessories for viewing, editing and sharing images (whilst it’s not absolutely essential, bringing your own laptop will mean you get more from your photography holiday if you shoot digital)
+- a laptop plus accessories for viewing, editing and sharing images (whilst it’s not essential, bringing your own laptop will mean you get more from your photography holiday if you shoot digital)

 Optional camera accessories (remember you will have to carry some of these)

 - a small selection of lenses: wide angle, telephoto, macro, for example

 - memory stick or CD for storing images